shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/background-threading-on-android.md

 > [!IMPORTANT]
 > This offering is currently in Alpha and is subject to change.

-> [!TIP]
-> The Background Threading feature enables MobileSDK to execute the ad requests for different AdUnits like banner, interstitial, native, and videos as a background thread instead of a UI thread.
+The Background Threading feature enables Mobile SDK to execute the ad requests for different AdUnits like banner, interstitial, native, and videos as a background thread instead of a UI thread.
 This feature can be turned on or off by a method (`enableBackgroundThreading`).
-By default, Background Threading feature is disabled in MobileSDK which can be enabled by using this method.
+By default, this feature is disabled in Mobile SDK.

 ## Methods